flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

   - The icon for our application.

 - rock_paper_scissors.c
-  - This is the game applcation.
+  - This is the game applcation (tutorial coming soon).

 ## Example data